Class Task

 Utility

-utility or software utility is computer system software intended to analyze, configure, monitor, or help maintain a computer.
+A utility or software utility is computer system software intended to analyze, configure, monitor, or help maintain a computer.
 Typically a utility is smaller than an program in size and may be included with an operating system or installed separately.

 List of computer utilities